na-na-hi/renget/archive/ChrPrompt.md

 >**Wooper:** Chespin's told me about how the humans have all kinds of machines, including some that let them fly!
 >**Sneasel**: Booker told me humans have got all sorts of martial arts.
 I’d really love to check them out.
 I think some of the names he mentioned were karate, kung fu, taekwando, and pro wrestling.
 He never trained in any of them, so he couldn’t really get too specific about what they’re like, but I wanna learn more.
 It’s so cool that humans came up with all sorts of ways to train and get stronger and fight with just their bodies, without any powers like we Pokemon do!
 It kinda inspires me.
 >**Hazel**: How they used to move around the world, most pokemon barely move from place to place, even less across the oceans, so i can imagine how connected their world is, to go out and just leave everything behind... it sounds easy when Carrot says it
+>**Beast:** Human food, as if it is not obvious.
+I have installed a suggestion box outside of the kitchen for humans to submit their recipes but alas, they either give me too little information, use immoral ingredients like meat, or are simply one of their vile jokes.

 Humons, if you could bring back any one thing from the human world *for your partner*, what would it be?
 >**Lliam**: Some action comics I suppose, kyukyukyu~.